 I am currently supervising the following doctoral students:

-- Sharon Boyd, School of Education
+- Sharon Boyd, School of Education (first supervisor, with Beth Christie)

-- Murray Craig, School of Education
+- Murray Craig, School of Education (with Christine Nash)

-- James Lamb, School of Education
+- James Lamb, School of Education (with Sian Bayne)

-- John Morrison, Edinburgh College of Art
+- John Morrison, Edinburgh College of Art (with Chris Speed)

-- Debbie Schachter, School of Education
+- Debbie Schachter, School of Education (with Pauline Sangster)

-- Sarah Treloar, School of Education.
+- Sarah Treloar, School of Education (first supervisor, with Maria Dasli)

-Completed PhD projects:
+Completed doctoral projects:

 PhD, 2015 – Janan Dean, School of Social and Political Sciences.
 Examining Social Work and Technology: A Cross-Disciplinary Analysis of Technology Issues in Violence Against Women Shelters in Ontario, Canada.